qiancai/docs-tidb-operator/en/access-tidb.md

 # Access the TiDB Cluster

-This document describes how to access the TiDB cluster.
+This document describes how to accss the TiDB cluster.

-You can configure Service with different types according to the scenarios, such as `ClusterIP`, `NodePort`, `LoadBalancer`, etc., and use different access methods for different types.
+You can configure Service with different types according to the scenarios, such as `ClusterIP`, `NodePort`, `LoadBalancer`, etc., and uses different access methods for different types.

 You can obtain TiDB Service information by running the following command: